top of page

 This science of what can be known about how complex systems 'do what they do,' as well as what cannot be known, is a mathematical odyssey.
 Comprehending its implications 'in the real world,' from our existing expectations, is torturous.
 However, just as systems science has challenged our modern mechanistic assumptions about reality, by revealing emergent ordering and agentic systems, neuroscience confronts us with the reductive left brain hemisphere attentional bias of our thinking.
 Fortunately, this science of mind can assist our 'making sense' of this new dynamical model of 'how things happen.'
 To think in more realistic scientific terms, we must not only study systems science.
 We must also consciously analyze how we are using the 'two minds in our one brain' to attend to, interpret, and experience all complex phenomena.

-The 'Why' of the 'How' -- Seeking Understanding of Agentic Phenomena through Purposefulness
+The 'Why' of Complex Adaptive Systems -- Seeking Understanding of Agentic Phenomena through Purposefulness

 One of the most confounding aspects of complex systems science is its evidence for agentic system behaviors -- that some systems can self-direct and reconfigure for the purpose of asserting their continued existence (as if manifesting agency).
 Further, systems without discreet biological bodies or brains can be shown to do so.
 This information poses a new basis for 'the question why.'
 The word why is defined as meaning 'for what reason or purpose.'
 That is an inquiry into 'motivation.'
 Thus, to be accurate, one must be careful about confusing the question 'why' with that of 'how.'
 Defined as 'in what way or manner, or by what means,' the question how is reflexively reductive.
 It seeks the 'mechanism' of an event's occurrence.
 'How' appears then to be a 'materialistic' inquiry.
 In this sense, the answer to 'how' must be quantifiable and definable.
 If the 'manner and means' of an event cannot be fully described and explained, then the 'how' of it is incomplete.
 There is then an inherent limitation to answering 'how' questions when it comes to emergent ordering and agentic systems.
 Indeed, If, when asking 'why.' as in 'for what purpose,' systems science indicates it that the 'how of why' is not a question that has any reductive, mechanistic answer.
 In other words, the question 'why' is always an inquiry into the agentic properties of emergent self-organizing networks.

-We cannot have significant insight into our own human systems, especially large scale super organism socio-economic ones, without close examination of their underlying purposefulness deriving from the configuration of their influence feedback networks.
-Only through such analysis can we differentiate between our intentions for those systems and what purposes their agentic self-assertion is actually promoting, or resisting.
+In seeking to understand 'why' more complex adaptive systems 'do what they do,' we can examine how their feedback networks channel influence so as to discern what purposes this serves.
+We can associate observed past network feedback flows then associate these with the consequences or outcomes of system behaviors to get indications of what purposes the system is selectively promoting.
+We cannot have significant insight into our own human systems, especially large scale super organism socio-economic ones, without close examination of their underlying purposefulness deriving from the configuration of their influence distributing feedback networks.
+Only through such analysis can we differentiate between our intentions for those systems and what purposes, or what 'outcomes,' their agentic self-assertion is actually promoting, or resisting.

 The 'Doubled Vision' of 'Seeing Bi-Dynamically'